 The world is a story Leela is telling.
 It's her work of art.
 We humans are just bit players in this vast drama, but we have a potential other players don't, as far as we can tell: we can start waking up, start making progress with love.
 Waking up lets us play an active, creative role in the drama instead of being mere automatons driven by thinking.
-We can start having fun with it rather than just getting beaten up by it.
-We can change our roles for the better via meditation and the spiritual quest.
-A key element in the spiritual quest is learning better stories to live by, shaking off poisonous, self defeating stories like drinking and drugs are cool.
+We can start having fun with the cosmic game rather than just getting beaten up by it over and over again.
+We can change our roles for the better via the spiritual quest.
+A key element in my spiritual quest was learning good stories to live by, shaking off poisonous, self defeating stories like drinking and drugs are cool.
 Or at least harmless if not overdone.
 Drugs poison me.
 End of story.

 Older than we are, new as today.
 Stories and storytelling are older than humanity.
 Paleolithic art dates back at least 45,000 years, maybe much further.
 That makes it much older than humanity as we know it.
 Art tells a story; that's what it's for.
 If art tells its story with beauty, grace, elegance we call it good art.
 Stories aren't limited to what's true but the ring of truth makes a story compelling like nothing else can.
 Something deep in a story resonates with something deep in me.
 Human culture is all stories.
 Culture has always been held and passed on by stories: from the oral tradition to the written word to everything that came after, right on up to the Internet and its social media.
 Good storytelling and bad.